Error Handling in Compiler Design

-- Goal: detection of an error as soon as possible without further consuming unnecessary input
+- Goal detection of an error as soon as possible without further consuming unnecessary input

-- How: detect an error as soon as the prefix of the input does not match a prefix of any string in the
+- How: detect an error as soon as the prefix of the input does not match a prefix of any string in the language.

 Error Recovery –

 The basic requirement for the compiler is to simply stop and issue a message, and cease compilation.
-There are some common recovery methods that are follows.
+There are some common recovery methods that are as follows.

-- Panic mode recovery: This is the easiest way of error-recovery and also, it prevents the parser from developing infinite loops while recovering error.
+This is the easiest way of error-recovery and also, it prevents the parser from developing infinite loops while recovering error.
 The parser discards the input symbol one at a time until one of the designated (like end, semicolon) set of synchronizing tokens (are typically the statement or expression terminators) is found.
-This is adequate when the presence of multiple errors in same statement is rare.
+This is adequate when the presence of multiple errors in the same statement is rare.
 Example: Consider the erroneous expression- (1 + + 2) + 3.
-Panic-mode recovery: Skip ahead to next integer and then continue.
+Panic-mode recovery: Skip ahead to the next integer and then continue.
 Bison: use the special terminal error to describe how much input to skip.

 Next related article – Error detection and Recovery in Compiler